1. How

 to keep in mind as you begin your search is, what is your intention

 for your book?
-Do

-subject, but the one I most highly recommend is Susan Page's The Shortest Distance
+but the one I most highly recommend is Susan Page's The Shortest Distance

 Between You and a Published Book.
 Be sure to also read Thomas Christensen's